paazmaya/tawata/README.md

 There are forms carrying his name, such as "Tawata no Passai" and ["Tawata no Sai"](https://www.youtube.com/watch?v=YAQlFJIj32E), which both have distinctive use of a stance called "nekoashidachi" and sweeping motion related to the given stance.

+## Roadmap

+The first version tested with real life usage turned out to be considered as spam #9, and unnecessary noise.
+The first release version, namely `v0.1.0` asked the user for each individual issue to be created.

+Further than just checking the existence of `files` property and `.npmignore` file, this tool should be able to check for things such as `license` property and `LICENSE*` file.

 ## Installation

 Install globally as a command line tool, while expecting to have [Node.js](https://nodejs.org/en/) already installed, and hence the `npm` tool available: